Emonueje/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12. Fizz Buzz
 13. Insert in sorted linked list

-I normally would have given a brief description of each of the tasks but, I am trying to conserve every-time I can because I simultaneously studying Electrical Engineering and I have semester exams comming up.
+I normally would have given a brief description of each of the task but, I am trying to conserve every-time I can because I simultaneously studying Electrical Engineering and I have semester exams comming up.

 There are 3 advanced task that I would unlock if I am able to finish up the mandatory task.